int19h/jbomohi/dict/tsida/comments.md

 Note: I am not saying "should these alternative forms exist?".
 They already do.
 I am merely asking whether they should be /preferred/.

+## 2017-02-06T22:58:25Z — krtisfranks (comment 3154, in reply to 3153)

+Re: Endings

+krtisfranks wrote:
+> Note: I am not saying "should these alternative forms exist?".
+They already
+> do.
+I am merely asking whether they should be /preferred/.

+It should also be noted that preferred forms of gismu determine possible or actualized rafsi (which are not subject to similarity conflicts quotienting out threads in rafsi space) for that word.